Low-degree lower bounds via almost orthonormal bases: Introduction

 \subsection{Organization of the manuscript}

 In Section~\ref{s:set}, we introduce the two statistical problems studied in this paper, namely the problem of estimating an entry of $\Theta$, and a specific composite-composite testing problem, where we want to test a small alteration of our structure.
-We introduce our invariant basis for LD polynomials in Section~\ref{s:nearort}, and we establish its near-orthonormality for all our models, when the signal is weak enough.
-In Section~\ref{s:mainres}, we then rely on these near-orthonormal polynomials to establish LD lower bounds for the estimation and testing problems.
+We introduce our invariant basis for LD polynomials in Section~\ref{s:nearort}, and we establish its almost orthonormality for all our models, when the signal is weak enough.
+In Section~\ref{s:mainres}, we then rely on these almost orthornormal polynomials to establish LD lower bounds for the estimation and testing problems.
 Additional definitions, important for the proof, are introduced in Section~\ref{sec:graph:definition}.
-While the proof of the near-orthogonality property in the general case is technical --- as we simultaneously handle different models ---, it becomes much simpler when instantiated to a specific model, like the hidden-subclique model (HS-I).
-To provide insights, we convey in Section~\ref{s:core} the core ideas by detailing the proof for the specific hidden-subclique model (HS-I).
+While the proof of the almost orthonormality property in the general case is technical ---\ as we simultaneously handle different models ---\ it becomes much simpler when instantiated to a specific model, like the hidden subclique model \HidSubI.
+To provide insights, we convey in Section~\ref{s:core} the core ideas by detailing the proof for the specific hidden subclique model \HidSubI.
 Finally, we present in Section~\ref{sec:main_orthonormalite} general conditions under which our basis is almost orthonormal, these conditions being satisfied for all models under consideration in this work.